ahmadalwy3/ahmadalwy3/Per-site-switches.md

     - Not loading largish images by default can help Twitter page performance: click on a placeholder to load only the images which seems to be of interest to you.
     - This is true for any "infinite scrolling" web pages ([another example](http://www.bloomberg.com/news/articles/2016-01-19/being-illegal-won-t-keep-drones-from-taking-over-india)).
 Not loading the images by default help a lot in such cases.

+#### Caveat:

+If the media elements do not have `Content-Length` header present, then this switch will fail to block the said media elements by size.

 ***

 ## No cosmetic filtering